kylpo/react-playbook/deep-dives/refs.md

 }
 ```

-This is the `refNode` pattern, and is standardized across all primitives in [constelation](https://github.com/constelation/monorepo), the react-native and web prototyping framework I use everyday.
+This is the `refNode` pattern, and is standardized across all primitives in [constelation](https://github.com/constelation/monorepo), a react-native and web prototyping framework my team uses everyday.

 > `refNode` pattern: composite components accept a `refNode` prop to set outermost DOM element's `ref`